uaf-math/calc1/materials.md

 ## Fall 2019

-All the materials from both in-person sections of Calculus I can be found on [this](https://uaf-math251.github.io/inclass-stuff-fall-2019.html) page.
+All the materials from both in-person sections of Calculus I can be found [HERE.](https://uaf-math251.github.io/inclass-stuff-fall-2019.html)

 ## Spring 2019